MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

 - 3 of 10 Environments have IP cookie bindings
 - Customer Lockbox is off

 Based on the example outlined above, the achieved status is: 10 + 10 + 5 + 2 + 3 or 30.
-Given the formula: **Total achieved impact/Total possible impact** the assessment is 30/55.
+Given the formula: **Total achieved impact/Total possible impact** the assessment is 30/55, which has a label of _Enhanced_.

 > [!Note]
 > The advisor can have more recommendations than the number of environments in the tenant because an environment can have multiple recommendations.
 There can be one-to-many relationships.
 For example, an environment can have a recommendation to enable IP firewall and IP cookie binding.